rosieevans/blog-post/rje215_project/README.md

 --------------------------------------------------------------------------------
 Title: Data Science Project Investigating Athletics World Records
 Author: Rosie Evans
-Date: 2025-04-09
+Date: 2025-04-25
 --------------------------------------------------------------------------------

 ## Introduction

 This project creates a blog post style GitPages site to investigate trends in Athletics World Records for both men and women.
 It does so using webscraped data, as well as downloaded csv files.
 It generates both tabular and graphical output.
-...

 ## Repository overview
 This repository is structured as follows:

 ├── README
 ├── Makefile
-├── immigrationHeterogeneity.tex (markdown.md)
+├── index
 ├── data
-├── src (athletics.py)
+├── src
 └── results
     ├── figures
     └── tables

 All data is contained in the data sub-directory, all source code is contained in src, and all output is automatically exported to results.